 Often the quality of the handle comes down to materials over design, but a poor design made from the best metal is still a poor design.
-Of the multitude of materials, we’ve listed the most common:
+Of the multitude of materials, I’ve listed the most common ones:

-- Carbon Fiber: A woven fabric of carbon strands that is set with resin (akin to fiberglass), this is an expensive material to make a handle from.
-In today’s economics, to have a carbon fiber handle would equate to either a very expensive knife, or a very cheap blade.
+- Carbon Fiber: A woven fabric of carbon strands is set with resin (akin to fiberglass), this is an expensive material to make a handle from.
+In today’s economics, to have a carbon fiber handle would equate to either a very expensive knife or a very cheap blade.